 Forward to the bow is the guest cabin which rivals the master cabin with its port lights, a walkaround bed on center line, drawers and cedar lined closets for clothing storage.

-The 63 is powered by the John Deere 6090AFM w/M2 rating of 325 HP @ 2,200 rpm, which is keel cooled to enable a dry stack exhaust.
+The 63 is powered by the John Deere 6090AFM w/M2 rating of 225 HP @ 2,200 rpm, which is keel cooled to enable a dry stack exhaust.
 The transmission is an equally bullet proof ZF ZFW325 with a 4 to 1 reduction gear.
-The Nordhavn 63 has a projected fuel capacity of 2,500 gallons contained in four main tanks and one aluminum “day tank” holding 31 gallons which gravity feed from main wing tanks.
-As with all Nordhavns a range of at least 3,000 nm is projected.
+The Nordhavn 63 has a fuel capacity of 2,500 gallons contained in four main tanks and one aluminum “day tank” holding 31 gallons which gravity feed from main wing tanks.
+As with all Nordhavns, the range is approximately 3,000 nm.

 The large open foredeck can support a tender as large as 15-1/5' and it comes standard with a Steelhead ES 1500 telescoping yacht crane with a 1500-lb. safe working load.